 The mark of W indicates the student has officially withdrawn from the course or has been withdrawn for nonattendance.
 Students should refer to any school- or course-specific policies related to withdrawal dates.
 The last day to withdraw for the fall and spring semesters is the end of the 10th week of classes.
 Summer session students should check the Summer Studies Calendar.

 Courses assigned the W grade will not be computed into the GPA.
-For further information see the Withdrawal from the university section of this bulletin.
+For further information see the Withdrawal from the university entry in the Registration policies section of this bulletin.

 Mark of withdrawn military (WM)